Unmind raises $47M for a platform to provide mental health support in your workplace – TechCrunch

 Today a startup that has built a platform to help people think about and respond to this situation is announcing a big round of growth funding, specifically to help address all of this and how it plays out in one of the more stress-inducing aspects of our life — our workplaces.

-Unmind — a London startup that has built a mental health app for the workplace — has raised $47 million, a Series B that it will be using to continue investing in its research and development and also to expand its business reach.
-The funding is being led by EQT Ventures –- a very active investor at the moment in UK growth rounds — with participation also from Sapphire Ventures and previous backers Project A, Felix Capital, and True.
+Unmind — a London startup that has built a mental health platform for the workplace — has raised $47 million, a Series B that it will be using to continue investing in its research and development and also to expand its business reach.
+The funding is being led by EQT Ventures — a very active investor at the moment in U.K. growth rounds — with participation from Sapphire Ventures and previous backers Project A, Felix Capital and True.

-The core of Unmind’s service is an app built around a set of questions to help employees explore their own states of mental health, which could include depression, anxiety, insomnia, and a host of other manifestations.
-It provides advice and content to begin addressing the results of that — exercises, advice, podcasts, links for further reading, and links to seeing further help from professionals (not more machine interfaces, but humans).
+The core of Unmind’s service is built around a set of questions to help employees explore their own states of mental health, which could include depression, anxiety, insomnia and a host of other manifestations.
+Complementing reactive services like EAPs or teletherapy, it then provides access to proactive, self-guided tools to measure, understand and nurture their mental well-being.
 It also provides a service to the employers, sharing anonymized data from the app with them so that they, too, can consider how better to respond to their employees’ needs.

 The app has seen some notable traction especially in the last year, a time when the conversation about mental health has become much more commonplace and critical, given the environment we’ve been living in.

-Unmind does not disclose user numbers, nor how they have grown, but it tells me that uptake and adoption of its app ranges from 15% to over 60% of an organization’s workforce (this varies by size, and the emphasis that the organization itself puts on using the app, among other things).
-It said that of those employees who are using Unmind, 88% have said they experience an improvement in mental wellbeing, work, or relationships, while 92% report higher confidence, awareness, and understanding of mental health.
+Unmind says its services are available to more than 2 million employees in 110 countries, and while it would not disclose active user numbers, nor how they have grown, it tells me that uptake and adoption of its app ranges from 15% to over 60% of an organization’s workforce (this varies by size, and the emphasis that the organization itself puts on using the app, among other things).
+It also said that of those employees who are using Unmind, 88% have said they experience an improvement in mental well-being, work or relationships, while 92% report higher confidence, awareness and understanding of mental health.

 The company also said that revenues grew by more than 3x in the last 12 months.
-Meanwhile, its customers include major retailers like John Lewis and M&S, high street bank TSB, Uber, Samsung, Virgin Media, British Airways and Asos — a list of companies that have strong degrees of customer service around them, have been greatly impacted by the lockdowns, and you can imagine must have a lot of people working in them pretty stressed out as a result of being on the front lines of interfacing with a stressed-out wider population of consumers.
+Meanwhile, its customers include major retailers like John Lewis and M&S, high-street bank TSB, Uber, Samsung, Virgin Media, British Airways and Asos — a list of companies that have strong degrees of customer service around them, have been greatly impacted by the lockdowns and you can imagine must have a lot of people working in them pretty stressed out as a result of being on the front lines of interfacing with a stressed-out wider population of consumers.

-The company was co-founded by Dr Nick Taylor, who previously had been a clinical psychologist and worked for years in mental health care (and before that was a classically-trained singer), who said he came up with the idea after feeling like he was seeing too many people only for the first time at a stage when their issues were already very advanced.
+The company was co-founded by Dr Nick Taylor, who previously had been a clinical psychologist and worked for years in mental health care (and before that was a classically trained singer), who said he came up with the idea after feeling like he was seeing too many people only for the first time at a stage when their issues were already very advanced.

 “I kept encountering the same frustration time and again: I wish I’d met this person six months ago,” Taylor said in an interview.